-A leader in nature exploration and education for 46 years the Nature Center offers outdoor experiences, as well as puppet and live animal programs for the classroom.
+A leader in nature exploration and education the Nature Center offers outdoor experiences, as well as puppet and live animal programs for the classroom.

 Pioneers Park Nature Center is a city-owned resource that offers the opportunity for outdoor observation, learning, and fun.
 The facility includes 668 acres of prairie, woodlands, ponds, stream, and wetlands; indoor and outdoor native animal exhibits; and two interpretive buildings.